 However, at a meeting in Khartoum, the capital of Sudan, the Arab states unanimously adopt a "three nos" resolution, stating there will be no peace with Israel, no recognition of the Israeli state and no negotiation with Israel over Palestinian territory.

-Palestinians begin to form an organised resistance.
+Palestinian Arabs begin to form an organised resistance.
 The movement is led by the Palestine Liberation Organisation (PLO) and its chairman Yasser Arafat.
-The PLO initially uses Jordan as its major base for operations but, along with large numbers of Palestinian refugees, is expelled from the country in late 1970 and 1971.
+The PLO initially uses Jordan as its major base for operations but is expelled from the country in late 1970 and 1971, along with large numbers of Palestinian refugees.
 Both the PLO and the refugees then shift to Lebanon.

 1968 - Rabin retires from the IDF on 1 January.
 Soon after he is appointed Israel's ambassador to the United States.
 He forms a solid relationship with US President Richard M. Nixon and his National Security Adviser Henry A. Kissinger and is able to raise the profile of Israel on the international stage and secure arms packages from the US without any reciprocal commitments.